KenyaOfficial Name: Republic of Kenya

 During the rainy season, some unpaved roads are impassable even with four-wheel drive vehicles with high clearance.
 Travelers are urged to consult with local officials regarding road conditions.

 Travel via passenger train in Kenya is considered unsafe, particularly during rainy seasons, because of the lack of routine maintenance and safety checks.
 The Kenya Railway service operates only two days a week.
-The service from Nairobi to Malaba is now only a cargo service and is no longer transports passengers.
-Please see our information on Customs Regulations.
+The service from Nairobi to Malaba is now only a cargo service and no longer transports passengers.

 Please refer to our Road Safety page for more information.